vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Gratitude and Positivity

-> 1. "Keep shining, because the right people will be blinded by your light."
+> 1. "Keep shining, because the right people will be blinded by your light." - Anonymous
 > 1. "You can’t make a cloudy day a sunny day, but you can embrace it and decide it’s going to be a good day after all." - Jane Lynch
 > 1. "Choose to be optimistic; it feels better." - Dalai Lama
 > 1. "The greatest wealth is health." - Virgil